Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

 What do students do?

-- Canadian Interns are paired with CTC-QES Internship Partner Organizations in Commonwealth countries to complete internships in the Winter or Summer semesters (minimum 90 days overseas) that focus on innovative and promising approaches to address key challenges to health, well-being and equity.
+- Interns are paired with CTC-QES Internship Partner Organizations in Commonwealth countries to complete internships in the Winter or Summer semesters (minimum 90 days overseas) that focus on innovative and promising approaches to address key challenges to health, well-being and equity.

-- Canadian Scholars apply to study at CTC-QES Visiting Scholar Partners, and spend 3 to 6 months in the Winter or Summer semesters.
+- Scholars apply to study at CTC-QES Visiting Scholar Partners, and spend 3 to 6 months in the Winter or Summer semesters.

 - All students are involved in the Innovation Learning Network throughout the program.